dsc-courses/dsc106-2025-sp/labs/lab06/before_sp25.md

 ### Step 2.2: Adding axes

 {: .note }
-Again, for the rest of the instructions in Step 2, note that the code goes inside `renderScatterPlot()`.
+For the rest of the instructions in step 2, note that the code goes inside `createScatterplot`.

 The first step to add axes is to create space for them.
 Define margins in your JavaScript: